 - To bake in the oven simply spray the assembled wontons with cooking spray or olive oil.
 Place on a baking sheet covered with parchment paper and bake at 400 degrees for about 12 minutes.

 - For a change of pace substitute cooked crab meat or imitation crab for the cooked chicken.

-- For a little kick add 1 teaspoon sriracha or hot sauce to the chicken mixture.
+- For a little kick add 1 teaspoon of sriracha or hot sauce to the chicken mixture.

 How do you make Cream Cheese Wontons with Chicken and Pepper Jack?

-Hold the wrapper in one hand with one of the points towards you, dip your index finger of your free hand in cool water.
+Hold the wrapper in one hand with one of the points towards you, and dip the index finger of your free hand in cool water.
 Now moisten the edge of the half of the wrapper that is furthest from you.

 Can these be made ahead of time?

 For best results prep them and flash freeze them.
 Put them on a baking sheet covered with parchment paper in a single layer not touching.
 Once they are frozen, you can safely put them into a freezer zip-lock bag and they will not stick together.
 Don’t forget to line the cookie sheet, or they will stick to the metal pan.
 This can be done from a day to a few weeks in advance.
 Drop them into the oil frozen.

 What are wontons and where can I purchase them?